 Stochastic climate models reside in a conceptual region between these two approaches having been introduced to develop a statistical understanding of the climate system or its subsystems \citep[e.g.,][]{KH:76, North1981, benzi1981, nicolis1981, Saltzman:2002, DijkstraBook}.
 In general the stochastic approach provides an important niche between solely deterministic low order models, which were not designed to treat high frequency variability, and complex fully coupled climate models.
 In the spirit of the Langevin theory of Brownian motion, stochastic models typically consist of an underlying deterministic model augmented by stochastic forcing.
 The deterministic dynamics tends to embody the core physics of the system of note and the stochastic forcing captures the short-time scale processes which modify the deterministic dynamics.
 Solutions of stochastic models provide the statistics underlying the variability that characterizes the interplay between the slow and fast dynamics.
-This interplay introduces a complexity that can yield dynamics that are qualitatively different from simple deterministic models alone, while providing a richness that is seen in climate models within a framework still amenable to analysis.
+This interplay introduces a complexity that can yield dynamics that are qualitatively different from simple deterministic models alone, while providing a richness that is seen in climate models, and yet still within a framework amenable to analysis.